How long do disk drives last? The short answer is: we don’t know yet, but it’s longer than you might guess.

-CMU’s study found that manufacturer’s MTBF (Mean Time Between Failures) ratings are exaggerated.
+CMU’s study found that manufacturers’ mean time between failures (MTBF) ratings are exaggerated.
 Drives fail a lot more than the MTBF would indicate.

 The chart below shows the percentage of drives at Backblaze that are still alive at different ages:

-- After 3 years though, failures rates skyrocket to 11.8% per year.
+- After three years though, failures rates skyrocket to 11.8% per year.